biolink/biolink-model/docs/index.md

      * [ActivityAndBehavior](ActivityAndBehavior.md) - Activity or behavior of any independent integral living, organization or mechanical actor in the world
  * [OntologyClass](OntologyClass.md) - a concept or class in an ontology, vocabulary or thesaurus.
 Note that nodes in a biolink compatible KG can be considered both instances of biolink classes, and OWL classes in their own right.
 In general you should not need to use this class directly.
 Instead, use the appropriate biolink class.
 For example, for the GO concept of endocytosis (GO:0006897), use bl:BiologicalProcess as the type.
      * [GeneOntologyClass](GeneOntologyClass.md) - an ontology class that describes a functional aspect of a gene, gene prodoct or complex
-     * [OrganismTaxon](OrganismTaxon.md) - A classification of a set of organisms.
-Example instances: NCBITaxon:9606 (Homo sapiens), NCBITaxon:2 (Bacteria).
-Can also be used to represent strains or subspecies.
-         * [BioticExposure](BioticExposure.md) - An external biotic exposure is an intake of (sometimes pathological) biological organisms (including viruses).
      * [RelationshipType](RelationshipType.md) - An OWL property used as an edge label
      * [TaxonomicRank](TaxonomicRank.md) - A descriptor for the rank within a taxonomic classification.
 Example instance: TAXRANK:0000017 (kingdom)
      * [UnclassifiedOntologyClass](UnclassifiedOntologyClass.md) - this is used for nodes that are taken from an ontology but are not typed using an existing biolink class